noahehall/theBookOfNoah/linux/docker/docker_new.md

 ## docker cmd line
   - search the docker hub index and display results
+  - issue cmds to the docker daemon

 ## daemon
   - should always be running
+  - route cmds to containers

 ## images